 If you don't want to use the automation, use the steps in the following sections.

 Choose the Azure AD tenant

 - Sign in to the Azure portal.

-- If you have access to multiple tenants, use the Directory + subscription filter in the top menu to select the tenant in which you want to register an application.
+- If you have access to multiple tenants, use the Directory + subscription filter in the top menu to switch to the tenant in which you want to register the application.

 Register the client app (dotnet-web-daemon-v2)

 Search for and select Azure Active Directory.